OutlierVentures/Stop-Bluffing/README.md

 *Requires Visual Studio 2015 **without updates** (https://bit.do/openface-vs) and Visual C++ Redistributable 2015 (https://bit.do/openface-cpp).*

-Download the required binaries with this link: http://bit.do/openface-bins
+Download the required binaries here: http://bit.do/openface-bins

 Clone OpenFace into your repository:
 ```